 - A two-hour oral exam covering one major field and two minor fields

-The PhD Comprehensive Exam Committee will consist of four English department faculty members, one of whom serves as the Committee Chair.
+The Ph.D.
+Comprehensive Exam Committee will consist of three English department faculty members, one of whom serves as the Committee Chair.

-The student, in consultation with the Director of Graduate Studies (DGS), will select the Committee Chair, and, in consultation with the Committee Chair, one Committee Member.
-The two remaining Committee Members will be selected by the DGS.
+The student, in consultation with the Director of Graduate Studies (DGS), will select the Committee Chair.
+The student, Committee Chair, and DGS will in consultation choose the other two Committee Members.

 Planning and Registering for Exams